Masters Teas is a sister site of Adagio Teas.

 So I took the time to find the company.
 It’s Houkouen.

-However, I couldn’t identify the tea because it makes different types of Japanese teas and has about twenty tea cultivars.
+However, I couldn’t identify the tea because it makes different Japanese teas and has about twenty tea cultivars.

 From what I read, this green tea is lightly steamed (asamushi).